sharib-vision/mnistWarper/README.md

 ### Disclaimer:
+After I was harassed by a former collegue, I have decided to put this disclaimer which might be unusual for many.
+People who code and work can understand what I mean here!!!
-Some parts of code may have been used from external sources.
+--> Some parts of code may have been used from external sources.
 I have tried to reference it but in case not then please notify me and I will add it here.

 ### Cite:
 If you use this code then please cite: Conv2Warp: An unsupervised deformable image registration with continuous convolution and warping by Ali, S and Rittscher, J.